 The argument could be made that such fluctuations could be avoided through careful monitoring.
 However, that would be too much work for a beginner.
 Another thing worth remembering is that equipment failures occur all the time even in the most fastidiously maintained aquariums.

-The chances of that happening in an aquarium being looked after by someone new to the hobby is even higher and if the tank in question is a nano tank, it would only take a very short amount of time for the water parameters to reach a stage that is fatal for the inhabitants of the tank.
+The chances of that happening in an aquarium being looked after by someone new to the hobby is even higher and if the tank in question is a pico tank, it would only take a very short amount of time for the water parameters to reach a stage that is fatal for the inhabitants of the tank.

 Even if there is no equipment failure, things can go out of balance quite quickly.
 Uneaten food, sunlight, rotting vegetation, and a number of other things can cause the water parameter to fluctuate quickly in small aquariums.
 Water changes also have to be done more frequently and with extra care to ensure that the temperature and pH values do not vary too much which is again a task that can be too daunting for a beginner.